my1396/R-Notes/1103-Stata-AB-Estimator.Rmd

 --------------------------------------------------------------------------------

-`xtdpdsys` implements the Arellano–Bover / Blundell–Bond system estimator, which includes the lagged differences of `n` (the dependent variable) as instruments for the level equation.
+`xtdpdsys` implements the Arellano–Bover / Blundell–Bond <span class="env-green">system estimator</span>, which includes the lagged differences of `n` (the dependent variable) as instruments for the level equation.

 --------------------------------------------------------------------------------